mhx/dwarfs/README.md

     $ time sudo dwarfsextract -i raspbian-9.dwarfs -o out2

-    real    0m12.986s
+    real    0m3.825s
-    user    0m11.711s
+    user    0m13.234s
-    sys     0m1.350s
+    sys     0m1.382s

-Not much of a difference really.
+So `dwarfsextract` is almost 4 times faster thanks to using multiple worker threads for decompression.

-One nice feature of `dwarfsextract` is that it allows you to directly output data in an archive format, so you could create a tarball from your image without extracting the files to disk:
+Another nice feature of `dwarfsextract` is that it allows you to directly output data in an archive format, so you could create a tarball from your image without extracting the files to disk:

-    $ time dwarfsextract -i raspbian-9.dwarfs -f ustar | xz -9 -T0 >raspbian2.tar.xz
+    $ dwarfsextract -i raspbian-9.dwarfs -f ustar | xz -9 -T0 >raspbian2.tar.xz

-    real    1m28.961s
-    user    6m13.924s
-    sys     0m2.567s

 This has the interesting side-effect that the resulting tarball will likely be smaller than the one built straight from the directory: